 Other remedies that are available include compensatory damages for emotional distress, medical expenses or both as well as for injunctive relief.
 If your claim goes to trial or if you win your case on motion, the court could order that your employer pay for your attorney fees.

-Contact The Brown Firm PLLC For A Free Consultation
+Contact The Brown Firm PLLC For A Legal Consultation